course-details-portlet

 Further on evaluation

-The assessment consists of an essay of approx. 10-12 pages.
-The topic must be linked to the overarching theme of the course and has to be selected in collaboration with the course leaders.
-The assignment can be theoretical or a (theoretically based) reflection on practice.
+The course concludes with a semester assignment/essay of approx. 10-12 pages.
+The topic and issues must be linked to the overall theme of the course and determined in cooperation with the course leaders.
+The deadline for the semester assignment will be 11.12.2024.
+The thesis can be theoretical or a (theoretically based) reflection on practice.

 Specific conditions